 Challenge Yourself: Add more weight.
 Or, add the “heartbeat.”
 As you lower down into the bottom position, extend your arms with weight out in front of you.
 As you rise back into the start position, bring your arms and the weight back to your chest.

 Back Squat with Barbell

-The back squat is one of the best functional exercises amongst the various compound lifts.
-However, it is not for those who can’t do a simple bodyweight squat as it places significant demands on key spinal stabilizer muscles.
+The back squat is one of the best functional exercises amongt the various compound lifts.
+However, it is not for those who can’t do simple bodyweight squat variations as it places significant demands on key spinal stabilizer muscles.
 If you’re interested in trying out this awesome strength and power building exercise, try it first with a fitness professional or an experienced weightlifter who can give you guidance and pointers to ensure you are doing the exercise properly.

-How to Do a Back Squat with Barbell: Start with just the bar (or even broomstick) before adding any weight.
+How to Do Back Squats with a Barbell: Start with just the bar (or even broomstick) before adding any weight.
 Feet should be shoulder width apart with toes slightly turned out.
 Place the bar right at the base of the neck across the top of your trapezius muscles (aka, squeeze your shoulder blades together and let the bar rest on top of them).
 Reach your arms backward and grab the bar with your palms facing forward.
 Find a comfortable hand position.
 Most people prefer to place their hands on the grips on the bar.
 Keep your chest up and elbows down.
 Lift the bar off the squat rack and reposition your feet.
 Sit back and squat as low as possible while keeping your eyes and chest up.
 Continuously press your knees out.
 Press through your heels and squeeze your glutes as you rise back to the starting position.